flyingmachine/brave-clojure-web/content/java.md

 }
 ```

-As you can see, the class `main` is defined.
-It belongs to the package
+As you can see, the file defines a class named `main`.
+It belongs to
-`clojure` and defines a `public static main` method.
-This is all Java
+the package `clojure` and defines a `public static main` method, and
-needs to run a program.
+the JVM is completely happy to use it as an entry point.

+Seen this way, Clojure is a JVM program just like any other.
+This
+isn't meant to be an in-depth Java tutorial, but I hope that it helps
+clear up what's meant when programmers talk about Clojure "running on
+the JVM" or being a "hosted" language.
+In the next section, you'll be
+treated to more clearings up as you learn about how to use Java
+libraries within your Clojure project.

+# Java Interop

+Clojure opted for direct interop rather than hiding / using a DSL

 # Notes